 Required Course Fee: If taken course for UW Oshkosh credits there could be a fee for this class.
 Fees have ranged from \$90/credit to \$134/credit.
+This class is 3 college credits.
 Fees have not been set for the next school year.